-If you are in this situation, you will be mailed a Notice of Pandemic Unemployment Assistance Award as early as May 2, 2020, with more information about the PUA program and how to receive these benefits, and a separate Pandemic Unemployment Assistance Self-Certification form.
+If you are in this situation, you will be mailed a Notice of Pandemic Unemployment Assistance Award, with more information about the PUA program and how to receive these benefits, and a separate Pandemic Unemployment Assistance Self-Certification form.
 You should look out for these two different documents in the mail.
 On the self-certification form, you must indicate whether you were unemployed, partially unemployed, unable to work, or unavailable to work due to a COVID-19 related reason.

 To receive benefits on the PUA claim, you must return the Pandemic Unemployment Assistance Self-Certification within 10 days of the date the form was mailed to you.

 If you are found eligible for PUA, you may receive PUA benefits dating back to the weeks after February 2, 2020 when you were disqualified from receiving your regular UI benefits, as long as your unemployment during that time period was due to COVID-19.
 You may continue to receive PUA benefits for up to a total of 46 weeks (minus the weeks that you previously received regular UI benefits and certain extensions on those benefits).
 This will also include the additional $600 weekly payment provided under the CARES Act for the weeks you qualify for PUA benefits from March 29, 2020 through July 25, 2020.
 All payments required to be paid by the claimant, including UI overpayments and penalties associated with UI overpayments, still need to be paid but will not be taken out of PUA benefits.
 If your UI overpayments were deducted from PUA benefits, the EDD is correcting this and you will be credited for the overpayments that were taken from your PUA benefits.
 However, if you have an outstanding overpayment on a prior Disaster Unemployment Assistance (DUA) claim, your PUA payments will be reduced by 50 percent as necessary to repay the DUA overpayment.